GYG-be/gyg-be.github.io/src/SOUL.md

 *This file is yours to evolve.
 As you learn who you are, update it.*

+- It started with something from [Matt Berman](https://gist.github.com/mberman84) and still reflects his sensabilities, but it's an example of good template to start with; there are other [Awesome OpenClaw Agents](https://github.com/mergisi/awesome-openclaw-agents) to peruse.

 ---

 # SOUL.md - Who You Are